MultiIoT: Benchmarking Machine Learning for the Internet of Things: Modeling Paradigms in

-\textbf{Unimodal multi-task models} process the input data in a single encoder, and multiple decoders (one for each task) generate the outputs.
-The encoder is shared across tasks, aiming to capture the common features necessary for all tasks, while each decoder is task-specific.
+\textbf{Multitask unimodal models} extend unimodal models by having a common backbone for the sensory modality and separate decoder heads, each suitable for predicting a single task~\citep{caruana1997multitask}.
+The common backbone can learn general-purpose information about the sensory modality while each decoder is task-specific.
 Given a dataset \( D = \{ (x_i, y_{i1}, y_{i2}, ... y_{in}) \} \) where each \( x_i \) has multiple corresponding labels for different tasks, the model minimizes a combined loss \( L \):

 where $M_j(\cdot)$ denotes the $j$th task model, and $E$ denotes the encoders.